-You can’t really avoid the surge that often happens during a storm, but you can safeguard your heating and cooling equipment from it.
+You can’t really avoid the surge that often occurs during a storm, but you can safeguard your heating and cooling equipment from it.
 Put in a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s an increase in the line voltage.
-This will help safeguard the electrical components in your heating and cooling equipment that the power surge could harm.
-Be sure never to touch any electrical components, and ask for professional help if you are not comfortable using surge protectors properly.
+This will help safeguard the electrical components in your HVAC equipment that the power surge could damage.
+Be sure never to touch any electrical components, and ask for expert help if you are not comfortable using surge protectors properly.

-Your loved ones and you need to find shelter first and foremost, but if time permits, shut down your heating and air conditioning system and cover the outside equipment with a tarp.
+Your loved ones and you need to seek shelter first and foremost, but if time permits, shut down your heating and air conditioning system and cover the outside equipment with a tarp.
 Before you turn your system back on after the storm, be sure to remove the tarp and remove any debris.

 This, Too, Shall Pass

-Once the storm is over, ensure the system is safe before turning on your HVAC system.
-First, confirm there are no signals of damage and clean any debris from around the equipment.
-Try to evaluate and confirm there is no visible harm to any of the refrigerant or electrical lines running from your AC.
+Once the storm is over, be sure the system is safe before turning on your HVAC system.
+To begin, make sure there are no signals of damage and remove any debris from around the equipment.
+Try to evaluate and verify there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 613-707-2421 for an equipment inspection if it looks like there may have been any damage or flooding to the system.
 Once you’ve had the equipment inspected by a professional to ensure safe operation, turn the heating and air conditioning system back on as soon as possible to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call D & K Heating Service Experts and ask about our membership options to help keep your HVAC system in working order through all the seasons.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call D & K Heating Service Experts and ask about our membership options to help keep your heating and cooling system in working order all year long.